dspelaez/dspelaez.github.io/_posts/2019-07-23-iowaga_spectrum_reconstruction.md

 %matplotlib inline
 ```

+## Part I. Preliminaries

-## JONSWAP spectrum and directional distribution
+### JONSWAP spectrum and directional distribution

 The JONSWAP (Joint North Sea Wave Project) spectrum is a representation of the
 wave energy distribution in terms of the frequency and the direction, for a
 given sea state.
 It was originally developed by Hasselmann et al. in 1973.
 The
-current form of the JONSWAP spectral shape is given by:
+current form of the JONSWAP spectral shape can be written as:

 $$
 \begin{aligned}